 Another time, a girl in my PE class announced to her friends that she wouldn’t have any mates if she was a Paki, making sure I was in earshot.
 I cried in the pastoral office until lunch.
 Her parents were regulars at the shop.
 Locals.
 Beer and cigs type.

-One thing that kept me slightly grounded was a Redheaded Graphics Teacher who had spent some time travelling across South Asia.
+One thing that kept me slightly grounded was a Graphics Teacher who had spent some time travelling in South Asia.
 He didn’t have a prickish attitude like a lot of the teachers did.
-He saw that I was struggling without me having to say, he spoke up when racial slurs or inappropriate banter was used in the classroom.
-He even allowed me to use the classroom to pray, to go when I was overwhelmed at break times and to have a safe space from everything that was breaking me inside.
+I like to think that he saw that I was struggling without me having to say, he spoke up when racial slurs or inappropriate banter was used in the classroom.
+He even allowed me to use the classroom to pray, to go when I was overwhelmed at break times, and to have a safe space from everything that was breaking me inside.

-One time, I think he was familiar with me using the classroom at lunch time on days when I had PE.
-I went there, ready to cry into my sandwiches and saw a carrom board and counters to play which he had left.
+I made a habit of using the classroom at lunchtime on days when I had PE.
+I went there, ready to cry into my sandwiches and saw a carrom board and counters to play.
 It was a gesture I couldn’t forget.
 I felt cared about when I was at my lowest.
 This was in year 11, the final year of school.
 It had been the first time in my entire school life that my identity was granted a safe space.
 It was the first time in my entire school life that a teacher had shown compassion and kindness without having to iron through all the details of what had been said or done to me that week.
 He just cared, he gave a shit.

 In all of those incidents, there needed to be more Mr. W’s.
 There always should have been safe spaces and teachers who called out racism when they saw it.
 There always should have been a duty of care to minorities.

-There have to be safe spaces for minorities in schools, multi-faith spaces, places where our identities can breathe.
-There have to be places where BAME students can talk about issues facing their communities without judgement.
+We have to have safe spaces for minorities in schools, multi-faith spaces, places where our identities can breathe.
+There have to be places where BAME students can talk about issues facing their communities without judgment.
 There should be strictly upheld no-tolerance policies on racism, not second and third chances.
 Racist students should be held accountable for their actions, not able to get away with hate-crimes because they took place in the four walls of a classroom.